joeunyook/TMI_Reddit_Content_moderation/Week5(Nov 11)/README.md

 # Week5(Nov11)
 # Fine Tuning & Literature Review on Training data

 Welcome to the Week 5 deliverable!
 I have separate announcements for Team 1 (Fine-Tuning) and Team 2 (Literature Review).
-Please read both announcements.
+But, please read both announcements.

 # Team 1